davebryson/py-abci/README.rst

 Generating Protobuf
 -------------------
-*ONLY* needed for developing this code base, not to create apps.
-If you just want to create apps, goto Getting Started
+You *ONLY* need to mess with the protobuf stuff if you're developing on this code base, not to create apps.
+If you just want to create apps, jump to ``Getting Started``

+A note on protobuf.
+You'll notice 2 additional directories: ``github`` and ``protobuf``.
+The ``github`` dir is the protobuf generated code used by ``abci``.
+It adds proper Python path (via __init___) and preserves all the import statements used by Tendermint for the various protobuf files spread across their codebase.
+The ``protobuf`` directory is the source .proto files.

+To build the protobuf files:
-1. Install protoc
+1. Install protoc so it's available as a command from a terminal
-2. Install go
-3. Install gogo protobuf via go
-4. Run `make gogo`
+2. Run the `genproto.py` script

 Getting Started